After6Services/mt-plugin-superassets-for-flickr/README.md

 # Support

 This plugin has not been tested with any version of Movable Type prior to Movable Type 4.38.
+It is known to work with Movable Type 5 up to at least 5.14.

 Although After6 Services LLC has developed this plugin, After6 only provides support for this plugin as part of a Movable Type support agreement that references this plugin by name.